worldcoin/world-id-starter-hardhat/README.md

 ## Advanced: Supporting multiple actions

 The external nullifier makes sure that the proof your contract receives was generated for it, and not for a different contract using the same signal.
-Unless your use-case requires users to perform more than one WorldID action (claiming multiple airdrops that live in the same contract, for example, instead of a single one), you should use an Action ID, which you can obtain from the [WorldID Dev Portal](https://developer.worldcoin.org).
+Unless your use case requires users to perform more than one World ID action (claiming multiple airdrops that live in the same contract, for example, instead of a single one), you should use one Action ID, which you can obtain from the [Developer Portal](https://developer.worldcoin.org).

-For advanced use-cases, you can add additional arguments to the `abi.encodePacked` call to differentiate between actions, like so:
+For advanced use cases, you can add additional arguments to the `abi.encodePacked` call to differentiate between actions, like so:

 ```solidity
 function claimAirdrop(